-Restriction digestion is especially useful for analysis of individual CpG islands.
-The genomic DNA is cut with a methylation-insensitive restriction enzyme(s) so that only CpGs of interest are contained within a particular restriction fragment.
+Restriction digestion can be used to fragment the genomic DNA by cutting with a methylationinsensitive restriction enzyme.
 This fragment should be long enough (75 bp or longer) to allow for PCR analysis.
 Some useful methylation-insensitive restriction enzymes are shown in the below table.
 As might be expected, the enzymes whose recognition sites contain G and C bases cut more frequently in CpG islands than enzymes whose sites are composed only of A and T bases.
+Restriction enzyme digestion is recommended if working with limited sample amounts due to the small volumes that may be used.
+Restriction enzyme digestion also offers a more reproducible fragmentation pattern.